-In 2001, he was honoured with the Yamaha Scholarship Award.
-As an orchestra percussionist, he has worked with the Orchestra of the Accademia di Santa Cecilia, Orchestra Mozart, Orchestra del Teatro del Maggio Musicale Fiorentino, Filarmonica del Teatro alla Scala, the RAI National Symphony Orchestra, Filarmonica Arturo Toscanini in Parma, Rome Teatro dell’Opera, Venice Teatro La Fenice, Teatro San Carlo in Naples, and Bologna Teatro Comunale, and with such conductors as Antonio Pappano, Zubin Mehta, Claudio Abbado, Seiji Ozawa, Lorin Maazel, Yuri Temirkanov, Mstislav Rostropovich, Myung-Whun Chung, Riccardo Chailly, George Pretre, Kurt Masur, Daniele Gatti, Gustavo Dudamel, Daniel Harding, and Tan Dun.
+In 2001 he won the Yamaha Scholarship Award.
+In the orchestral field he has collaborated with the Santa Cecilia National Academy Orchestra, the Mozart Orchestra, the Orchestra of the Maggio Musicale Fiorentino, the Filarmonica della Scala, the RAI National Symphony Orchestra, the Arturo Philharmonic Toscanini of Parma, the Teatro dell’Opera in Roma, the Teatro La Fenice in Venice, the Teatro San Carlo in Naples, the Teatro Comunale in Bologna with conductors such as Antonio Pappano, Zubin Mehta, Claudio Abbado, S.Ozawa, Lorin Maazel, Yuri Temirkanov, Mstislav Rostropovich, Myung-Whun Chung, Riccardo Chailly, George Pretre, Kurt Masur, Daniele Gatti, Gustavo Dudamel, Daniel Harding, and Tan Dun.

-He has worked with a number of chamber groups specializing in contemporary music, as well as with percussion ensembles, including Divertimento Ensemble and Demoè Percussion Ensemble, and ancient music groups such as Zefiro and Toronto Tafelmusik Baroque Orchestra.
-He is the founder of TAKT-TIME, an ensemble involving some of the most promising young percussionists on the Italian musical scene.
-In 2007, he won the percussion competition held by Teatro del Maggio Musicale Fiorentino, and the one held in 2009 by the Accademia Nazionale di Santa Cecilia Orchestra, where he serves in the position of coordinator of the percussions section, and with which he has also performed as a soloist, playing music by Tan Dun.
-Very active in teaching, he is a teacher of the Master Courses at the Accademia Nazionale di Santa Cecilia, and he has conceived the PercussJuni project, a workshop dealing with the musical education of children and young people; he has taught at the conservatories of Turin, Avellino, and Salerno, and has held master classes for several music institutions.
+He has collaborated with various chamber groups specializing in contemporary or percussion-only music, including Divertimento Ensemble and Demoè Percussion Ensemble, and with early music ensembles such as Zefiro and the Tafelmusik Baroque Orchestra of Toronto.
+He is the founder of TAKT-TIME, an ensemble that involves some of the most promising young percussionists of the Italian music scene.
+In 2007, he won the competition for percussion of the Teatro del Maggio Musicale Fiorentino.
+In 2009, he won the competition at the Santa Cecilia National Academy Orchestra, within which he occupies the role of coordinator of the percussion section, and with which he also performed music by Tan Dun as a soloist.
+Very active from a pedagogical point of view, he is a teacher of the Advanced training courses at the Santa Cecilia National Academy and creator of the Percuss Juni project, a laboratory that deals with the musical training of children and teenagers; he has taught at the conservatories of Turin, Avellino, and Salerno and has held masterclasses for various musical institutions.